 The River Keepers host several River Paddling Excursions throughout the summer for all skill levels.
 As you paddle, you’ll learn a bit about the Red River from experienced historians and guides.

-The remaining two for this summer are below.
 The cost is $15 per person if you rent a vessel, or $10 if you bring your own.
-Arrive at the Hjemkomst landing by 5:30pm to participate.
+Arrive at the Hjemkomst landing by 5:30 pm to participate.

 Take your own self-guided tour by kayak or canoe, hitting up all the major sites by using this very informative sheet.
 With 19 stops along the way, you’ll get plenty of history and exercise.